 A. A parametric model is a model that is described by a fixed number of parameters.
 These parameters are estimated from the data using a maximum likelihood estimation procedure or some other method, and they are used to make predictions about the response variable.

-On the other hand, nonparametric models are models that do not make any assumptions about the form of the relationship between the dependent and independent variables.
-They are generally more flexible than parametric models and can fit a wider range of data shapes, but they also have fewer interpretable parameters and can be more difficult to interpret.
+Nonparametric models do not assume any specific form for the relationship between variables.
+They are more flexible than parametric models.
+They can fit a wider variety of data shapes.
+However, they have fewer interpretable parameters.
+This can make them harder to understand.

 A. The cross-validation technique can be used to identify if the model is underfitting or overfitting but it cannot be used to overcome either of the problems.
 We can only compare the performance of the model on two different sets of data and find if the data is overfitting or underfitting, or generalized.